Epistemology in Advaita Vedanta: Anupalabdih (non-perception, negative/cognitive proof)

-Śabda (relying on testimony)
+Śabdah (relying on testimony)

-Śabda (शब्द), relying on word, testimony of past or present reliable experts.
+Śabdah (शब्दः), relying on word, testimony of past or present reliable experts.
 Hiriyanna explains Sabda-pramana as a concept which means reliable expert testimony.
 The schools of Hinduism which consider it epistemically valid suggest that a human being needs to know numerous facts, and with the limited time and energy available, he can learn only a fraction of those facts and truths directly.
 He must rely on others, his parent, family, friends, teachers, ancestors and kindred members of society to rapidly acquire and share knowledge and thereby enrich each other's lives.
 This means of gaining proper knowledge is either spoken or written, but through Sabda (words).
 The reliability of the source is important, and legitimate knowledge can only come from the Sabda of reliable sources.
 The disagreement between Advaita and other schools of Hinduism has been on how to establish reliability.